StoglRobotics/ros_team_workspace/docs/use-cases/ros2_control/setup_controller.rst

   - ``CLASS_NAME`` optional name used for controller class.
     If not set, it is guessed by camel-casing the file name.

-  - ``PKG_NAME`` name of the controller's package.
-    If not set, it is guessed from the current path using the folder's name.

 The script will ask for some additional input.

+The package name is obtained from the 'package.xml' file.

 After all files are copied and placeholders set, changes are automatically staged in git.